 On the island of Leyte, a one hour flight southeast of Manila, a community development project has been established just outside the capital city of Tacloban.
 At the very heart of the program, volunteers are needed to help staff at the local community centre based in a housing project outside Tacloban.
 The centre is the lifeblood of the community and provides vital support for the local people.
 Many locals rely on its resources, and generous volunteers, for help in supporting and bringing up their families.

-- Develop and offer social welfare services for kids from disadvantaged backgrounds
+- Developing and offering social welfare services for kids from disadvantaged backgrounds

 - Teaching and/or teacher assistance at a local school – teaching English

-- Assist with a local micro-financing project for low-income mothers
+- Assisting with a local micro-financing project for low-income mothers

-- Provide assistance with supplementary feeding for malnourished pre-school children
+- Providing assistance with supplementary feeding for malnourished pre-school children

-- Assist with community centre projects – help build local community centres so the local people have a place to gather and for shelter in floods and poor weather conditions
+- Assisting with community centre projects – helping build local community centres so the local people have a place to gather and for shelter in floods and poor weather conditions

 You will be closely supervised by the very friendly team of local staff.